History essay competition

 - No more than two applications can be received per school and college, so you should speak to your teacher before submission.

 - To submit your essay, please complete the Google form found here.

 - The Google form will prompt you to submit the essay via a Dropbox link.

 - Please ensure once you've submitted the essay via the Dropbox link, you return to, and complete the Google form to ensure your submission is received by us.

 We plan to be in touch with applicants to let them know the outcome of their application by the end of May.
 We will keep applicants up-to-date if there are any delays with this timeline

 If you have any questions, or issues, please get in touch with us at firstname.lastname@example.org.

 Good luck to all applicants!

-Please note that we are unfortunately unable to provide feedback on unsuccessful entries.
+Due to the number of entries we get from across the UK, please note that we are unfortunately unable to provide feedback on unsuccessful entries.

 A world-class university – a unique student experience